The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: Numerical study

 \section{Numerical study}

-For simplicity, we consider the case $d = 2$ and $A$ is the identity matrix.
+We consider the case $d = 2$ and $A$ the identity matrix for simplicity.
 The computational domain $\Omega$ is chosen to be $(-1, 1)^2$.
 We solve \eqref{main_eqn} by the finite difference method.
 That means we compute the values of the solution $u^*$ on the grid where $d_\x = \frac{2}{N-1}$ and $N$ is a large integer.
 In our numerical study, $N = 150.$